theupdateframework/pep-on-pypi-with-tuf/README.rst

 =======================================

 When a repository compromise has been detected, the integrity of three types of information must be validated.

-First, if the online keys of the repository have been compromised, they can be revoked by having the bins role key signs new role metadata delegating to a new key.
-Second, the role metadata on the repository may have been changed.
-This would impact the metadata that is signed by online keys.
+1. If the online keys of the repository have been compromised, they can be revoked by having the bins role key sign new role metadata delegating to a new key.

+2. If the role metadata on the repository has been changed, this would impact the metadata that is signed by online keys.
 Any role information created since the last period should be discarded.
-This means developers of new projects will need to re-register their projects.
-Third, the packages themselves may have been tampered with.
+As a result developers of new projects will need to re-register their projects.

+3. If the packages themselves may have been tampered with.
 For packages that existed at the time of the last period, they can be validated using the stored hash information.  signed by developers in the claimed role may be safely retained.

 Auditing Snapshots
 ==================

 If a malicious party compromises the community repository, they can sign arbitrary files with any online keys.
-How- ever, the community repository is still resilient against many types of attacks.
+However, the community repository is still resilient against many types of attacks.
 Replace a claimed project’s key.
 This attack cannot be performed by modifying the claimed-projects because the signing key is offline.
 If the attacker modifies the new- projects role